Oru Kanniyum Moonu Kalavaanikalum

 Oru Kanniyum Moonu Kalavaanikalum is a 2014 Indian Tamil-language magic realism comedy film written and directed by Chimbu Deven, starring Arulnithi, Bindu Madhavi, Ashrita Shetty and Bagavathi Perumal.
 The music comprises three tracks composed by Sankaran Natarajan, while S. R. Kathir handles the camera.
 The film was shot in Chennai, in and around Saidapet, Anna Nagar, Besant Nagar and Royapuram.
 The theme of this film was inspired by the 1998 film Run Lola Run, which Chimbudevan acknowledges in the end credits.

 Plot

 The film begins with Naradar trying to meet lord Brahma.
 He meets Brahma just in time as Brahma informs Naradar that he would have vanished if Naradar was late by a minute.
 Naradar opposes this, saying that Naradar meeting Brahma is bound to happen by fate no matter, if late by a minute as it is already written in fate.
 Brahma opposes this, and they both get into an argument.
 They go to Lord Shiva for settling this.
 Shiva informs Naradar that the fate of humans gets changed every minute.
 Naradar challenge Shiva to prove this.
 Shiva shows a screen consisting of human faces and asks Naradar to choose one.
 Naradar chooses Tamil, the hero of this film.

-Lord Shiva tells Naradar that he would now demonstrate the fate of Tamil changes upon time and the film unfolds into the main picture.
+During the credits, Lord Shiva tells Naradar that he would now demonstrate the fate of Tamil changes upon time and the film unfolds into the main picture.